We are open for business as usual and here to support you. We're taking virtual consultations now - Our response to COVID-19

 2. If your lease outlines the issue, consider approaching the other party informally to resolve it.

-3. Try negotiating on the matter, as this is always the fastest and most cost-effective solution.
+3. Try negotiating, as this is always the fastest and most cost-effective solution.

 4. If this is unsuccessful, you can enter into formal mediation proceedings with the help of a lawyer.